ttranatping/deepthought/README.md

 ## Features

-  - Complete Product Endpoint support for V1 and V2 Payloads
+  - Complete Product Reference Data support for V1 and V2 Payloads
   - Administration API for Payload Manipulation backed by Hibernate
-  - Graphical User Interface for Administration with full validation and type labelling presentation
+  - Graphical User Interface for Administration with full validation and type labeling presentation
   - Database backed storage of data with payload mappings powered by [Orika Mapper](https://github.com/orika-mapper/orika)
   - Ansible configuration and Packer rules for DevOps enabled deployment
   - Self Contained Amazon AMI for rapid deployment